 U.S. FDA issues warning letters to websites selling illegal opioids

-Sept 30 (Reuters) - The U.S. Food and Drug Administration and the U.S. Drug Enforcement Administration jointly issued warning letters to four online networks for illegally marketing unapproved versions of opioid medicines, the agencies said on Monday.
+Sept 30 (Reuters) - The U.S. Food and Drug Administration and the Drug Enforcement Administration (DEA) jointly issued warning letters to four online networks for illegally marketing unapproved and misbranded versions of opioid medicines, the agencies said.

-The networks which were issued the warning letters are Divyata, Euphoria Healthcare Pvt Ltd, JCM Dropship and Meds4U, which operate a total of 10 websites. (http://bit.ly/2nb9xtA)
+The networks which were issued the warning letters on Monday are Divyata, Euphoria Healthcare Pvt Ltd, JCM Dropship and Meds4U, which operate a total of 10 websites.

-The move comes at a time when health regulators in the country are combating the rising use of opioids, which were responsible for 47,600 U.S. overdose deaths in 2017.
+The move comes at a time when health regulators in the country are combating the rising use of opioids, which were responsible for 47,600 overdose deaths in the United States in 2017.

+Misbranded drugs are those that fail to bear adequate directions for their intended use, the FDA said.

+The networks also violated the Controlled Substances Act by not registering the online pharmacies with the DEA despite advertising for the sale of opioids, the agencies said. (http://bit.ly/2nb9xtA)

 (Reporting by Manojna Maddipatla in Bengaluru; Editing by Shounak Dasgupta)